-There are many reasons why a person could struggle to get enough vitamin D and those suffering from a deficiency can expect to feel fatigued, bone pain, muscle weakness, muscle aches, or cramps.
+There are many reasons why a person could struggle to get enough vitamin D and those suffering from a deficiency can expect to feel fatigued, have bone pain, muscle weakness, muscle aches, or have cramps.
 They could also experience mood changes such as depression.
 (5)

 But over-indexing on vitamin D comes with its own set of issues.
 It’s so important to work with your doctor to screen for your current levels and any need to supplement them.

 For a solid catchall, a good multivitamin is also recommended.
 Most find it easy to tolerate and cover the most important needs.
 From gummies to horse pill-sized, you can find a million different multivitamin options.

 Of course, it’s important for anyone who wants to ensure they’re getting the right balance of nutrition to work with their doctors to screen for what they may or may not need additional supplements for.
 Especially those whose needs may be different than others or different than they’ve been in the past, as patients of surgical weight loss.

 Food relationships are often closely tied to personal relationships and identity.
 Sharing meals is a way to bond.
-Passing down recipes a way to initiate each other into shared culture and history.
+Passing down recipes is a way to initiate each other into shared culture and history.
 Preparing food for others, and receiving from those who give food, is viewed as personal and meaningful generosity.
 We eat and share food with each other to demonstrate trust and gratitude.
 For many, food is love.